zmedelis/bosquet/README.md

 ```

 Note the optional `var-name` parameter.
-This is the name of the var to hold
-generation generation result and it can an be used as a reference in other templates
-or the same template further down.
-If `var-name` is  not specified `llm-generate` will be
-used as the name.
+This is the name of the var to hold generation result and it can be used as a reference in other templates or the same template further down.
+If `var-name` is not specified `"llm-generate"` will be used as the name.

 ### Generation